-Our tenancy agreements have been approved by Anthony Gold Solicitors, leading experts in Landlord and Tenant Law...so you can be sure that they are legally binding and up to date.
+Our tenancy agreements are all approved by specialist solicitors ...so you can be sure that they are legally binding and up to date.

 Our tenancy agreements have also been endorsed by the NLA (National Landlords Association)...so you can be confident that they are the right legal forms for you.